peter88213/novelyst/docs/help/export_menu.md

 -   The document is placed in the same folder as the project.
 -   Document's **filename**: `<project name>.odt`.
--   Text markup: Bold and italics are supported.
-Other highlighting such as underline and strikethrough are lost.
 -   Only "normal" chapters and scenes are exported.
 Chapters and scenes marked "unused", "todo" or "notes" are not exported.
 -   Only scenes that are intended for RTF export in yWriter will be